margarinoslv/bwHUD/README.md

-If you're still having trouble, you can talk to me on the WarFork discord server https://discord.gg/VY95TKZ ping me as @Margarinoslav, i'll most likely respond!
+If you're still having trouble, you can talk to me on the WarFork discord server https://discord.gg/VY95TKZ ping me as @margarinoslav, i'll most likely respond!

 ![repository-open-graph-template (1)](https://github.com/margarinoslv/bwHUD/assets/79981890/e7d0b258-4060-4e41-be51-fb87f6928b3d)
 # The in-game look of the HUD